Xu An Ban Qui Phi (excerpt)

-Beka was sold to Columbia in 1926, although the Beka imprint seemed to last at least until the early 1930s.
+Beka was sold to Columbia in 1926, although the Beka imprint seemed to last well into the 1930s.
 The company made at least 140 recordings in Vietnam, and had a considerable presence in Asia throughout the early part of the century, having begun to record there since ca. 1906, when they first landed in Hong Kong.

 The singers are accompanied by a bamboo flute (either the sao, or the tieu), a bowed instrument (probably a dan gao or dan nhi), and a plucked lute of some kind.